OokiTrade/contractsV2/scripts/dao-proposals/OOIP-7-rebrand-staking/README.md

 ## Proposal Calls

-1. Disable Sweep Fees
-2. Activate new Staking (and new vote delegator)
+1. Activate new Staking (and new vote delegator)
-3. DAO use new staking for voting
-4. BZRXv2_CONVERTER initialize (multisig)
-5. MINT_COORDINATOR.addMinter (multisig)